-DNA (deoxyribonucleic acid) is the genetic material containing all the instructions necessary for the normal functioning of cells.
+DNA (deoxyribonucleic acid) is the genetic material containing all the instructions necessary for normal cell function.
 It serves as a detailed blueprint for every cell in the body, containing the genetic code that determines all aspects of cellular function, from protein production to the regulation of complex processes.

 DNA Structure: